-The Plan was not in endangered, critical, or critical and declining status (which is also known as being in the "Green Zone") in the 2021 Plan Year.
-It was also in the Green Zone as of January 1, 2022.
+The Plan was not in endangered, critical, or critical and declining status (which is also known as being in the "Green Zone") in the 2024 Plan Year.
+It was also in the Green Zone as of January 1, 2025.

-Participant Information
+Participant information

-The total number of participants and beneficiaries covered by the Plan on the Valuation Date (January 1, 2021) was 6,808.
-Of this number, 2,458 were current employees, 2,923 were retired and receiving benefits, and 1,427 were retired or no longer working for the employer and have a right to future benefits.
+The total number of participants and beneficiaries covered by the Plan on the last day of the Plan Year and the last day of the two preceding Plan Years is shown in the chart below, along with the number who were current employees, retired and receiving benefits, and retired or no longer working for the employer and have a right to future benefits.